-Epilator devices have evolved from a battery charged spring type ones to more modern cordless models.
+Epilator devices have evolved from a battery charged spring-type ones to more modern cordless models.
 Here are the three main types according to their main parts and mechanism of action.

 The spring type epilators are the first devices to appear.
-They were developed in Israel released on under the name Epilady.
+They were developed in Israel released under the name Epilady.
 The design was quite simple involving a coil spring that was bowed into a curve.
-The spring was bowed in such a way that one part of the coil springs were squeezed close together while the others were apart.
+The spring was bowed in such a way that one part of the coil springs was squeezed close together while the others were apart.

 The spring epilator also had a rotating mechanism which meant that the rotating spring would flex on one side and then on the other.
 Moving the epilator across the surface of the skin would have the coils grabbing hairs at the flexed side, and then the rotating motion of the skin would pull them out while the coils that were apart on the other side would squeeze tightly and grab and pluck other hairs.
 Because the springs would constantly coil and flex they were susceptible to failure and that is why springs were also sold separately as replacement parts.

 Nowadays, spring type epilators are mostly used for removing facial hair, and they are usually referred to as face epilators.
-Some of them are manual, consisting of a spring and two handles which are turned to capture unwanted hairs and then pluck them out with a twist of the handles.
+Some of them are manual, consisting of a spring and two handles that are turned to capture unwanted hairs and then pluck them out with a twist of the handles.

 Rotating disc type

-Rotating disc epilators use a similar action to spring type ones but they use small rotating metal plates or discs instead of coiled springs.
+Rotating disc epilators use a similar action to spring-type ones but they use small rotating metal plates or discs instead of coiled springs.
 The first company to invent the rotating disc epilator was Remington, although there were some problems with the patent as the device had many similarities with the Epilady spring type.
 However, Remington won the patent litigation and this allowed them and other manufacturers to use this design that is based on rotating metal discs.

 The rotating disc epilator has a few metal plates or discs mounted on the top of the epilator, protected by a plastic housing.
 This device works by rotating a series of small metal discs rapidly, with the moving tips causing an effect similar to tweezers.
 When disc tips are close together they grab multiple hairs while their rotating pluck out the hair away from the skin similar to waxing.
 The hair that has been pulled away is then discarded thanks to the centrifugal force caused by the rotating discs.
-Moving a rotating disc epilator across the skin will result in a continuous action of grabbing, pulling away and discarding unwanted hair.
+Moving a rotating disc epilator across the skin will result in a continuous action of grabbing, pulling away, and discarding unwanted hair.

 The Tweezer type epilators have a somewhat similar design to rotating disc epilators, the notable difference being that the concept has been refined, with the discs no longer being complete, with the plates being discontinued in certain areas.
 This allows for a much more efficient pulling action.